sjwilliams/scrollstory/README.md

     scrollRate: 'dynamic' // 'dynamic' or 'fixed'
 });
 ```
-The rate of scroll for programtic scrolls. 'fixed' means travel the full distance over 'speed' time, regardless of distance. 'dynnamic' means the speed is a guide for the target travel time.
+The rate of scroll for programatic scrolls. 'fixed' means travel the full distance over 'speed' time, regardless of distance. 'dynamic' means the speed is a guide for the target travel time.
 Longer distances will take longer, and shorter distance will take less time.
 This is meant to have a more natural feel.
-Tip: you'll want a  higher speed if you use dynamic than you would for fixed.
+Tip: you'll want a  higher speed if you use 'dynamic' than you would for 'fixed'.

 #### easing
 Type: `String`